Guide

 Collecting the first payment is the easy part.
 Keeping subscribers is where revenue compounds.
 Arcalotl includes automated revenue protection that most monetization tools lack entirely.

 Dunning (failed payment recovery).
 When a member's payment fails, Arcalotl sends a sequence of DMs prompting them to update their payment method.
-20-40% of involuntary churn can be recovered with proper dunning.
+Proper dunning typically recovers ~40-55% of failed payments, and up to ~70% for well-optimized programs (Stripe Billing reports 55% on average; Recurly reports up to 73%).

 Cancel saves.
 When a member initiates a cancellation, Arcalotl collects their reason and presents a tailored offer.
-This recovers 30-40% of members who would otherwise cancel.
+Well-built cancellation flows typically save 10-25% of members who would otherwise cancel (Chargebee/Userpilot), and up to ~34% with optimized flows (Churnkey).

 Term optimization.
 Arcalotl identifies engaged monthly subscribers and prompts them to switch to annual billing at a discount.
 Annual subscribers have lower churn rates and higher lifetime value.